WUhw467/News-Headline-Classification/README.md

 ## Dataset:
-Contain all the datasets we used.
+This is a floder which contains all the datasets we used.

 ## Model:
-Contain the zipped model
+This is a folder which contains the zipped models.

 ## Tokenizer:
-Contain all the tokenizers we used to tokenized the text
+This is a folder which contains all the tokenizers we used to tokenized the text.

 ## Dict:
-Contain the dictionary to translate the preidtion from a number to a string.
+This is a folder which contains the dictionary to translate the preidtion from a number to a string.